ua108/android_docs/FastlaneWindowsSetup.md

  #### 3.1 [AppFile](https://github.com/ua108/android_client_carpeesh/blob/master/fastlane/Appfile):

  The Appfile stores useful information that are used across all fastlane tools like the application Bundle Identifier, to deploy your lanes faster and tailored on your project needs.
+The AppFile takes a json key file which connects the Play store account internally.
+This file can be downloaded from [1Password vault](https://start.1password.com/open/i?a=OABLEGTLPRB3XGWOI2ORCRUNUE&h=my.1password.eu&i=dti6cyqfwssaq2pxtd6n32ehce&v=2zu3qtf2vpsrn5xi7xxr6iyuli) with access permissions.
+Once downloaded, it can be saved to the project parent folder.

  ```
  // API key file.
 This is a JSON file that contains the credential data that fastlane uses internally to connect to your Play Store account.